 wages

 Japan is ultimately a country in decline, fundamentally traumatized by the bubble recession rendered not even yearnful of the 80's because the wealth and social mobility felt like a distant fever dream.
 The government still infatuated by the ailing politics of Thatcher and Reagan continue to press the same buttons.
 In the early 2000's there was no consumer tax.
 As of 2022 the median annual income is $28,610, a figure already surpassed by South Korea whose annual GDP is 3 times smaller.
 That figure dropped from $42,299 in 1994.
 The percentage of contract and temporary employees have been exploding in number since the Bubble economy burst, further limiting those with limited opportunity to work their way up.
-Entry-level full-time positions, the kind that's been getting harder to get into, generally start at $20~30k a year.
+Entry-level full-time positions, the kind that's been getting harder to get into, generally start at $20~30k a year and generally top out at $50k by the time you hit 60.

 There's plenty of companies to boycott.
-DHC, Muji, Uniqlo, Rakuten, Suntory, Kowa, Kirin, there's no shortage of research to do before becoming a well-informed consumer.
+DHC, Muji, Uniqlo, Rakuten, Suntory, Kowa, Kirin, Negishi, APA hotels, there's no shortage of research to do before becoming a well-informed consumer.

 office dress

 Unlike in Korea Japan still has rigorous office dress codes.
-Every morning at 7 you'll see this sea of black descending on the train stations, suited flies to decomposing carrion.
+Every morning at 7 you'll see this sea of black descending on the train stations like flies to carrion.
 You have a bit more options if you're a woman.

 phone bills